 Coordinating with county, state, and federal officials, Tim marshalled efforts that had languished for decades to control and prevent downtown flooding, saving the Village millions of dollars each year.
 Though offered the job of Yonkers City Manager in 1988, Tim stayed in Ardsley until he was sure the job was done.

 Tim received an international award for his overhaul of Ardsley, and became known as someone trusted to solve tough problems.

 Though more interested in administration than politics, Tim knew he could not pass up the opportunity to help New Rochelle recover from years of mismanagement.
 Empty lots littered the downtown, developers and new home buyers shunned the city, and the local budget was running at a deficit.

 Using his management skills, Tim led New Rochelle out of steep deficits by trimming government spending and managing the city more efficiently.
 He reduced the tax burden on property owners by attracting new retail investment that more than doubled the local economy.
 And he protected public safety spending during difficult budget negotiations to help bring crime to 40-year low.

 As County Clerk, Tim Idoni has transformed the office.
 He’s modernized county filings with innovative new electronic systems that save tax dollars, eliminated the months-long backlog for recording real estate deals, expanded community outreach with mobile visits to every city and town in Westchester, and led the fight that resulted in historic state legislation permitting electronic filing of real estate transactions.
-All while slashing wasteful spending on overtime and temp workers and streamlining full-time staff to cut 18% from his operating budget.
+All the while slashing wasteful spending in all areas, streamlining staff (down 35%) and cutting 35% from his operating budget.